pip-services/pip-services-docs/content/en/python/commons/convert/boolean_converter.md

 ### Description

-The boolean_converter class allows you to convert different values to boolean values, according to the following rules:
+The BooleanConverter class allows you to convert different values to boolean values, according to the following rules:

 - Numbers: <>0 are true, =0 are false